Parton CLI is in early alpha

 parton run "create todo app"

-Then it continues into clarification and planning.
+3. The run continues into clarification and planning

 Common setup issues